Queen Elizabeth the Queen Mother: Death

 The Queen Mother's funeral carriage.
 The coffin was draped with her personal standard, shown below.

-On 30 March 2002, at 3:15 pm, Elizabeth died at Royal Lodge, Windsor, at the age of 101.
-Her surviving daughter, Queen Elizabeth II, was by her side.
-The Queen Mother had been suffering from a chest cold since Christmas 2001.
+Elizabeth died at 3:15 pm on 30 March 2002 at Royal Lodge, Windsor, aged 101.
+Her daughter, Queen Elizabeth II, was by her side.
+She had been suffering from a chest cold since Christmas 2001.
 At 101 years and 238 days old she was the longest-living member of the British royal family at the time of her death, and the first member of the family to live past the age of 100.
 Her surviving sister-in-law, Princess Alice, Duchess of Gloucester, exceeded that, dying at the age of 102 on 29 October 2004.
-She was one of the longest-lived members of any royal family.
+Elizabeth was one of the longest-lived members of any royal family.

 Elizabeth grew camellias in each of her gardens, and before her flag-draped coffin was taken from Windsor to lie in state at Westminster Hall, an arrangement of camellias from her own gardens was placed on top.
 An estimated 200,000 people over three days filed past as she lay in state in Westminster Hall at the Palace of Westminster.
 Members of the Household Cavalry and other branches of the armed forces stood guard at the four corners of the catafalque.
-At one point, her four grandsons–Prince Charles, Prince Andrew, Prince Edward and Viscount Linley–mounted the guard as a mark of respect, an honour similar to the Vigil of the Princes at the lying in state of King George V.
+At one point, her four grandsons – Prince Charles, Prince Andrew, Prince Edward and Viscount Linley – mounted the guard as a mark of respect, an honour similar to the Vigil of the Princes at the lying in state of King George V.

 On the day of Elizabeth's funeral, 9 April, the governor general of Canada, Adrienne Clarkson, issued a proclamation asking Canadians to honour Elizabeth's memory that day.
 In Australia, Governor-General Peter Hollingworth read the lesson at a memorial service held in St Andrew's Cathedral, Sydney.

 In London, more than a million people filled the area outside Westminster Abbey and along the 23 mi route from central London to Elizabeth's final resting place in the King George VI Memorial Chapel beside her husband and younger daughter in St George's Chapel.
 At her request, after her funeral the wreath that had lain atop her coffin was placed on the Tomb of the Unknown Warrior, in a gesture that echoed her wedding-day tribute 79 years before.